Belarus’ queen of biathlon

 Domracheva returned to Minsk in 2003 and won the sprint and pursuit titles at the Junior World Championships two years later.
 She made her IBU World Cup debut at the age of 20 in 2006, and burst into the elite in the 2008/09 season, earning a string of podium finishes.
 Prompted by her success, in January 2009 she declared: “I want to be an Olympic champion and I’m going to work very hard to make that happen.”

-At Vancouver 2010, she took the bronze medal in the 15km individual and followed up shortly afterwards with her first two IBU World Cup wins, in the sprint and pursuit in Kontiolahti (FIN).
-Then came her first crystal globe, in the pursuit, followed by two world titles - in the pursuit in Ruhpolding in 2012 and the mass start in Nove Mesto a year later.
-By the time Sochi 2014 came around Domracheva was firmly established as one of the world’s leading female biathletes and one of the big favourites at all distances.
-And when the chance to make history beckoned, she did not disappoint.
+At Vancouver 2010, she took the bronze medal in the 15km individual and followed up shortly afterwards with her first two IBU World Cup wins, in the sprint and pursuit, in Kontiolahti (FIN).
+Next came her first crystal globe, in the pursuit, followed by two world titles – in the pursuit in Ruhpolding (GER) in 2012 and the mass start in Nove Mesto (CZE) a year later.
+By the time Sochi 2014 came around, Domracheva was firmly established as one of the world’s leading female biathletes and a favourite at all distances.
+When the chance to make history beckoned, she did not disappoint.

 She began her second Games in inauspicious fashion, finishing ninth in the sprint, 31.8 seconds behind the winner, Anastasiya Kuzmina of Slovakia.
 It was a different story in the pursuit 48 hours later, however, with the Belarusian racing into a 15-second lead only 900 metres into the race.
 After going clear at the first standing shoot, Domracheva took control, making her power count and coming home more than 37 seconds ahead of Norway’s Tora Berger.